JDACS4C-IMPROVE/Singularity/README.md

 #### Writing the defintion file.

 In order to build a container from a definition file, you have to write that definintion file.
 There are definition files in the definitions directory of the Singularity repository.
-You can start by using a pre-built improve image that has tehsorflow or pytorch already installed along with candle_lib.
+You can start by using a pre-built improve image that has tensorflow or pytorch already installed along with candle_lib.
+You can start by using a definition file to create your own pre-built improve image.
+You can start by using a deep learning docker image from dockerhub such as tensorflow/tensorflow:latest-gpu.

 #### Building from definition file

-Definitions for baseline images can be found in 'definitions' folder: improve-pytorch.def Custom definition file can be derived from the baseline image (e.g., DeepTTC.def).
+Definition files for images should be committed to the definitions directory of the Singularity repository.